ELF binaries for Xtensa-based ESP32-S3 that I can use while I develop NEK, the base of my custom OS for embedded devices

 NEK ELF Tests

-Small tests to compile ELF binaries for the ESP32-S3 (Xtensa) for use during the development of NEK, the base for a custom OS for embedded systems.
+Small tests to compile ELF binaries for the ESP32-S3 (Xtensa) for use during the development of NEK, the base for my OS for ESP32-based devices.

 About the asm directory